-- Ur Example is probably the Sherlock Holmes story The Adventure of the Retired Colourman.
+- The Ur-Example is probably the story The Adventure of the Retired Colourman.
 A quote from the end of the story:

 "You certainly seem to have met every difficulty," said the inspector.
 "Of course, he was bound to call us in, but why he should have gone to you I can't understand."